-For a schedule of test dates and instructions on how to sign up, click here.
+View a schedule of test dates and instructions for signing up.

 The ELP organizes a seven-week language training program during the summer on behalf of Penn's School of Arts & Sciences (SAS).
 This program is open to prospective ITAs from all schools at Penn.

 Click here for more information about the Summer Training Program.